w3c/wai-bcase/index.md

 {% include box.html type="end" %}
 {:/}

-Barclay's demonstrates how a strong commitment to accessibility results in distributed responsibility and shared understanding.
+Barclays demonstrates how a strong commitment to accessibility results in distributed responsibility and shared understanding.
 Accessibility awareness permeates the company culture.
 The company is perceived as open and fair.
-People are proud to work there and to do business with Barclay's.
-Read the [full Barclay's case study](https://www.barclayscorporate.com/content/dam/corppublic/corporate/Documents/Accessibility/bmb-case-study.pdf) to learn more.
+People are proud to work there and to do business with Barclays.
+Read the [full Barclays case study](https://www.barclayscorporate.com/content/dam/corppublic/corporate/Documents/Accessibility/bmb-case-study.pdf) to learn more.

 ### Increase Market Reach